 Long-term care insurance, or LTCI, is insurance that pays for a specific subset of medical expenses for yourself or your family member.
 LTCI policies typically cover the cost of paying someone to help you with what are called “activities of daily living” such as:

 - Going to the bathroom

 - Getting dressed

-Regular health insurance and even Medicare don’t cover these types of things.
-So LTCI can give you better choices and a higher quality of care.
+Regular health insurance and even Medicare don’t cover these types of long-term care services and expenses.
+So long-term care coverage can give you better choices and a higher quality of care.

 LTCI claims usually apply to people living in nursing homes or assisted living facilities as well as people who require in-home aid and/or those who visit adult daycare centers.

 It’s a type of health insurance that often gets overlooked.
 But it can be extremely important for financial planning.